 More information: The Housing Finance and Development Centre of Finland www.ara.fi Finnish, English, Swedish

 Tenants for ARAVA rental dwellings are selected on the basis of social appropriateness and financial need.
 Criteria for selection are specified annually by the Government, and include urgency of the applicant's housing need, and level of income and assets.
 Priority is given to homeless applicants and others in dire need of housing.

 Information and Applications

 Tenant selection procedures are supervised by local government, and applications for council housing are made to the local municipality.
-Go to the main web site for the municipality in which you live.
+Go to the main website for the municipality in which you live.
 This is usually www.municipalityname.fi (ex. www.turku.fi - Helsinki is shortened to www.hel.fi).
 Choose "In English" (if unavailable, simply phone the main contact number for further information).
 Look for the Housing section / department /service, which will include the required contact details.

 In Helsinki go to

-www.hel.fi > In English > Housing and the environment > Housing
+www.hel.fi > Housing and environment > Housing

 Site in Finnish, English, Swedish, German, French, Russian